neo4j-field/gsummit2024/dashboards/model-questions/Question 3.md

-# How many routes are affected if I need to upgrade an Operational Point?
+# Question 3: How many routes are affected if I need to upgrade an Operational Point?

 > A Switch needs to be upgraded to support the network